TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Basic-Setup.md

     !!! success ""

-        **Suggested: `For a home connection that you use with others it's best practice to set the upload/download rate to about 70-80% of your maximum upload/download speed.`**
+        **Suggested: `For a home connection that you use with others, it is best practice to set the upload and download rate to about 70-80% of your maximum upload and download speed.`**

 ### Alternative Rate Limits